roundstoneproton/round-stone-demo/README.md

 # round-stone-demo
-A demo for Round Stone AI Companion project。
+A demo for Round Stone  Companion project。